Diet quality and patient health outcomes over 10 years in people with MS

 Summary

 There is some evidence that diet plays a role in the progression of multiple sclerosis (MS).
-However, these largely come from small studies at single timepoints, preventing conclusion of causal relationships.
+However, these largely come from small studies at single timepoints, preventing us from determining cause-and-effect.

-This study will employ a large cohort study of more than 2000 people living with MS in the UK with clinical follow-up measurements of multiple patient-reported outcomes since 2011.
-Advanced statistical methods will be applied to diet intake data acquired in 2016 and 2022 to extract diet quality characteristics and evaluate the links between diet quality and relapse, disability, fatigue, depression, anxiety, and quality of life over 10 years of follow-up.
+This study aimed to employ a large cohort of more than 2000 people living with MS in the UK with clinical follow-up measurements of multiple patient-reported outcomes since 2011.
+Advanced statistical methods were to be used to determine diet quality from diet intake data from 2016 and 2022 and evaluate the links between diet quality and relapse, disability, fatigue, depression, anxiety, and quality of life over 10 years of follow-up.

 publications